-This bill amends existing laws regarding out-of-state placements for children, emphasizing the need for such placements to be licensed according to the laws of the state in which they operate and certified by the Department of Health and Human Services.
-The bill replaces the term "contracted" with "certified" in the context of placements, ensuring that out-of-state facilities meet specific legal standards.
-Additionally, it maintains a presumption in favor of in-state placements as the least restrictive and most appropriate option, allowing out-of-state placements only when no suitable in-state options are available and when the out-of-state facility offers specialized services that cannot be provided in New Hampshire.
+This bill amends existing laws regarding out-of-state placements for children, establishing that such placements must be licensed according to the laws of the state in which they operate and certified by the Department of Health and Human Services.
+The bill replaces the term "contracted" with "certified" in relation to these placements, emphasizing the need for proper licensing and certification.
+Additionally, it maintains a presumption in favor of in-state placements as the least restrictive and most appropriate option, allowing out-of-state placements only when no in-state options are available and when specialized services are required.

 As Amended by the Senate: 169-C:19-b, 169-F:5, 169-F:7